-Alicia Perry tends bar at Polite Provisions in San Diego.
+Alicia Perry is the beverage director at Consortium Holdings.
 She likes a well-rounded margarita, one that does not lean too much in any given direction.
 “The margarita, for me, is all about balance,” she says.
 “I certainly do not prefer mine to be utterly sweet, or boozy.
 I prefer a partially salted rim of the glass, and a healthy lime wedge for expression.”
 Her recipe, below, stresses a good tequila as well as lime juice, which always ought to be freshly squeezed.

 Perry’s recipe calls for some restraint when it comes to salt.
-“I mention the partially salted rim of the glass, what I mean by this is one half of the rim salted, the other half unsalted.
-Reason being, is that I like having the option to add salinity to the cocktail throughout my enjoyment of the cocktail,” she says.
+“I mention the partially salted rim of the glass; what I mean by this is one half of the rim salted, the other half unsalted.
+The reason being is that I like having the option to add salinity to the cocktail throughout my enjoyment of the cocktail,” she says.

 In terms of the added citrus, Perry prefers a lime wedge to wheel.
 “I enjoy the acidity and brightness a wedge contributes with the ease of a squeeze,” she says.

 Sean Pearson echoes this sentiment, going for balance in his ideal margarita.
 He’s the general manager at La Esquina, a buzzing NYC taqueria.
 “Most often, when people make them at home, they either use too much tequila, the wrong type of tequila—something super sweet like Casamigos—triple sec, or synthetic juices and sweeteners,” he says.
 “All of these things will ruin your Margarita!”